SamadiPour/SimpleCalculator/README.md

 # SimpleCalculator

-it's just my first try to create project for ios
+it's just our first try to create project for ios